Handed Down Bread PuddingCourse: DessertCuisine: EnglandDifficulty: Easy

 1 1/2 tsp vanilla

-FOOTNOTE: Bread pudding may be served with a custard sauce or hard sauce if preferred.
+- Bread pudding may be served with a custard sauce or hard sauce if preferred.
 You can make custard from scratch but it is tricky.
-I just mix up some of my favorite custard powder and viola…no fuss, no muss.
+Custard powder is easy peasy and viola…no fuss, no muss.
 For hard sauce add a few tablespoons of rum and you’re good to go.